 With both SUVs, you can pack up the back with a variety of gear, thanks to the cargo space they provide.
-The 2020 Tucson does have a slight edge with 31 cubic feet of cargo volume behind its rear seats, though, compared to the 30.7 cubic feet of cargo volume in the back of the 2020 Sportage.
+The 2021 Tucsondoes have a slight edge with 31 cubic feet of cargo volume behind its rear seats, though, compared to the 30.7 cubic feet of cargo volume in the back of the 2021 Sportage.
 That extra space is helpful when packing up for your next family road trip.

 When it comes to bigger items you need to transport in your SUV, the Tucson allows you to fold down the rear seats to access 61.9 cubic feet of cargo volume.
 You can also fold the rear seats in the Kia Sportage down flat, but this only gives you 60.1 cubic feet of cargo volume.
 This means you’ll have an easier time fitting wider, taller, or longer items in the Hyundai Tucson.

-If safety is the name of the game, the 2020 Tucson and 2020 Sportage come to play.
-Each has earned the Insurance Institute for Highway Safety (IIHS) 2020 TOP SAFETY PICK designation, as well as a National Highway Traffic Safety Administration (NHTSA) 5-Star Overall Safety Rating.
-These crossover SUVs come standard with rearview cameras and a Lane Keeping Assist (LKA) system.
+If safety is the name of the game, the Tucson and the Sportage come to play.
+Each has earned the Insurance Institute for Highway Safety (IIHS) 2020 TOP SAFETY PICK designation, as well as a National Highway Traffic Safety Administration (NHTSA) 5-Star Overall Safety Rating for 2020.
+These crossover SUVs come standard with rearview monitors and a Lane Keeping Assist (LKA) system.

 Hyundai Tucson vs Kia Sportage: The Verdict

 We hope you liked our vehicle comparison!
 In a Hyundai Tucson vs. Kia Sportage head-to-head comparison, both cars have qualities that help them stand out from the pack.
 If you want the model designed to give you safer driving and spacious seating, though, the Tucson may be just the compact crossover SUV you’re looking for.